cvarma2311/workflow-automation-stack/README.md

     *   **MinIO Console:** `https://150.230.139.113:9001` (Use the `minio_root_user` and `minio_root_password` from `roles/common/vars/main.yml`)
     *   **Spark Master UI:** `http://150.230.139.113:8080`
     *   **Prefect UI:** `http://150.230.139.113:4200`
-    *   **Test Prefect flow**: In the Prefect UI, navigate to the "Deployments" section and trigger the `employee-flow` deployment.
+    *   **Test Prefect flow**: In the Prefect UI, navigate to the "Work Pools" section, select your work pool, and you should see the `employee-flow` deployment ready to run.
     *   **Test manual Spark job**: SSH to your first VM (`150.230.139.113`) and run:
         ```bash
         bash /opt/prefect/jobs/run_employee_job.sh